nickmvincent/cmpt419_spring2025/syllabus.md

 # Syllabus: CMPT 419 D200, Nicholas Vincent, Spring 2025

+## Lectures and Office Hours

+Classes are on Tuesday/Thursday.
+See go.sfu.ca for exact location and time.

+We will have office hours for an hour after class starting Week 2.
+Location TBA.

+We will have additional office hours by appointment and popular demand.

 ## General structure of our "lecture" time:

 - Each Tuesday (1 hr sessions), we’ll briefly discuss the previous week’s readings, I’ll introduce any readings and assignments for the week, and I'll start the "lecture content" for the week.